You have turned-in this assignment. You can review the lesson and see your previous answers.

 John Balliol was captured and taken prisoner.

-Then to prove his dominance Edward took the Stone of Destiny to London where it was placed beneath the English coronation throne.
+Then to prove his dominance, Edward took the Stone of Destiny to London, where it was placed beneath the English coronation throne.

-In 1292, Edward became overlord of Scotland.
+You now understand that in 1292, Edward became overlord of Scotland.

-Many Scots resisted Edward's rule and invaded northern England.
+Many Scots resisted Edward's rule and invaded Northern England.

 Edward believed he could unite England and Scotland because many Scottish leaders cooperated with Edward.

-Edward responded brutally to the Scottish rebellion and Edward's rule placed more demands on the Scots and created further resistance.
+Edward's rule placed more demands on the Scots and created further resistance.